 Be cautious when feeding high fiber diets to dogs that are already too thin, as this often promotes weight loss.
 The weight loss can be managed, but it likely won’t help them to gain weight, which may be required depending on what your veterinarian has advised.

-Before changing your dog’s diet always consult your veterinarian, changes to the amount of carbs he eats will require that his insulin doses are changed accordingly to avoid hypoglycemia episodes.
+Before changing your dog’s diet always consult your veterinarian, changes to the number of carbs he eats will require that his insulin doses are changed accordingly to avoid hypoglycemia episodes.